gingerlauren/news-project/README.md

 * Search News Sources

 ## Setup Process
-To run the web application on your server use the following steps.
+To run the web application on your server you  the following steps.

 *  git clone https:https://github.com/gingerlauren/news-project.git
 *  cd news project